Schlizor/DIF3IL_Sensorsimulation/readme.md

 This Repository is part of a project for the course "Digitale Fabrik".
 It is just a Unity-ROS-TCP Endpoint which uses Octomap and different topics to show it in RViz.

-Background: I simulate an 3D-LiDAR and a RGBD-Camera in Unity and send the data to ROS through ROS Topics.
+Background: Simulation of an 3D-LiDAR and a RGBD-Camera in Unity with sending the data to ROS through ROS Topics.

 >[!CAUTION]
-> The Unity Project is not part of the repo!]
+> The Unity Project is not part of the repo!

 I have used ROS2 Humble but I guess any **ROS2** version should work.